hbctraining/Intro-to-Unix-archived/lessons/05_data_organization.md

 ### Planning for and organizing large datasets/analyses

 Sequencing projects can quickly accumulate hundreds of files across tens of folders and occupy gigabytes/petabytes of space with pertinent, as well as redundant information.
-Therefore, befire you start any type of data analysis, it is best to make sure you have the necessary storage space available, a data archiving plan in place, and most importantly, that you stay as organized as possible during the analysis.
+Therefore, before you start any type of data analysis, it is best to make sure you have the necessary storage space available, a data archiving plan in place, and most importantly, that you stay as organized as possible during the analysis.
 As you can imagine, performing an analysis with a large number of datasets that get processed using multi-step workflows requires a focus on data provenance.
-This is important for many reasons, including publishing, data sharing, reusing methods/worksflows etc.
+This is important for many reasons, including publishing, data sharing, reusing methods/workflows etc.

 We won't be talking much about planning for storage and archiving, but will focus on how to organize an RNA-Seq experiment and thereby making data provenance easier.